 All your questions answered in this easy-to-read guide to acquiring a builders licence in NSW.

 Conviction and a total fine of $70.000.
 That’s the price an unlicensed builder paid for carrying out residential building work.
-This poor man had to face these harsh consequences after the reality came to light — he was not appropriately licensed to perform building work in NSW.
+This man had to face the consequences after the reality came to light — he was not appropriately licensed to perform building work in NSW.

 Unfortunately, the Australian construction industry does not lack such headlines… And more and more these days, the government is taking steps to hold industry practitioners accountable for the residential building work they carry out.